This job is sometimes referred to by alternative titles

-Vacancies quite common, but competition for them high
+Vacancies quite common but competition high

-Teacher aide vacancies come up reasonably often, but are usually part time.
+Teacher aide vacancies come up reasonably often, but are usually part-time.

 Because teacher aides only work during school terms, the job is attractive to those wishing to work family-friendly hours in their local neighbourhood.
-This means competition is usually strong for the vacancies that arise.
+This means competition is usually strong for vacancies that arise.

 Types of employers varied

 - primary and intermediate schools (67% of teacher aides)

 - special schools (7%).

 These schools may be run by the state or by independent and private education providers.